afstanton/geodesic/docs/Architecture/ADRs/002-choose-acts-as-tenant-for-multi-tenancy.md

-# Architecture Decision Records (ADRs)

-**Purpose**: To document significant architectural decisions made during the Geodesic project.
-Each ADR captures the context, the decision made, and its consequences, providing a historical log of the project's architectural evolution.

-## ADR 001: Authorization Gem Standardization

-- **Status**: Accepted
-- **Context**: The project initially considered both [[Pundit]] and CanCanCan for authorization.
-To maintain consistency and reduce complexity across the [[SaaS Factory Strategy]], a single authorization gem needed to be chosen.
-- **Decision**: Standardize on [[Pundit]] for authorization.
-- **Consequences**:
-    - **Pros**: Pundit's policy-based approach promotes explicit and testable authorization logic, which is beneficial for complex, multi-tenant SaaS applications.
-It integrates well with [[Rolify]] for role management.
-    - **Cons**: Requires more boilerplate code compared to CanCanCan's DSL.
-CanCanCan was removed from the recommended gems.

-## ADR 002: Choose `acts_as_tenant` for Multi-Tenancy
+# ADR 002: Choose `acts_as_tenant` for Multi-Tenancy

+## Status
-- **Status**: Accepted
+Accepted

+## Context

-- **Context**: The Geodesic project, particularly the [[Apex Analytics Platform]], requires robust multi-tenancy to ensure data isolation and scalability for its white-label SaaS offerings.
+The Geodesic project, particularly the [[Apex Analytics Platform]], requires robust multi-tenancy to ensure data isolation and scalability for its white-label SaaS offerings.
 Initially, the [[Development Roadmap]] referenced the `Apartment` gem for schema-based multi-tenancy.

 However, the `Apartment` gem has not been actively maintained for several years (last update 6+ years ago).
 Using an outdated gem for such a critical architectural component introduces significant risks: